goodofficedevsenam/RoundedImageView/README.md

         app:make_circle="true" />
 ```

-> You can make image round by 'app:make_circle' attribute with 'true' value.
+> You can make image circle by 'app:make_circle' attribute with 'true' value.

 > When using round image make sure width and height both are same for better result.